1979 Daytona 500: Finish

 With Allison and Yarborough wrecking near the end of the last lap, the television audience was mostly shown footage of Petty crossing the finish line to win the race.
 Brief moments of the fight were seen on national television when the commentators and camera operators realized what was going on and switched to the scene.

 Yarborough said, "I was going to pass him and win the race, but he turned left and crashed me.
 So, hell, I crashed him back.
 If I wasn't going to get back around, he wasn't either."
 Allison said, "The track was mine until he hit me in the back," he says.
 "He got me loose and sideways, so I came back to get what was mine.
 He wrecked me, I didn't wreck him."

 In the aftermath, both Allison brothers and Yarborough were fined $6,000 for actions detrimental to stock car racing.
-Although all three of them were penalized, the Allison's were put on probation for six months as the incident was judged to have been instigated by them.
-As per the penalty, the Allison's and Yarborough had to post a $5,000 bond which would be returned over the next several races provided good behavior.
-Both Bobby and Donnie appealed the penalty, arguing that they weren't the cause of the accident.
-On appeal, the Allison's probation periods concluded in three months, and Yarborough was put on probation for three months.
-The initial judgment that the wreck was Allison's fault was amended to place blame equally on both Allison and Yarborough. $5,000 of their $6,000 fines were returned $1000 at a time over the next five races.
+Although all three of them were penalized, the Allisons were put on probation for six months as the incident was judged to have been instigated by them.
+As per the penalty, the Allisons and Yarborough had to post a $5,000 bond which would be returned over the next several races provided good behavior.
+Bobby and Donnie appealed the penalty, arguing that they weren't the cause of the accident.
+On appeal, the Allisons' probation periods concluded in three months, and Yarborough was put on probation for three months.
+The initial judgment that the wreck was Donnie's fault was amended to place blame equally on both him and Yarborough. $5,000 of their $6,000 fines were returned $1,000 at a time over the next five races.

 The story made the front page of The New York Times Sports section.
 NASCAR had arrived as a national sport and began to expand from its southeastern United States base and become a national sport, shedding its moonshine running roots along the way.